obophenotype/uberon/docs/adopters.md

 ## Phenoscape
 The Phenoscape projects collects and analyzes phenotypic character descriptions from a range of vertebrate species, using Uberon and PATO to describe evolutionary character states.

-The Phenoscape project is both a major driver of and contributor to Uberon, contibuting thousands of terms.
+The Phenoscape project is both a major driver of and contributor to Uberon, contributing thousands of terms.
 The teleost (bony fishes) component of Uberon was derived from the Teleost Anatomy Ontology, developed by the Phenoscape group.
 Most of the high level design of the skeletal system comes from the Vertebrate Skeletal Anatomy Ontology (VSAO), also created by the Phenoscape group.
 Phenoscape curators continue to extend the ontology, covering a wide variety of tetrapod structures, with an emphasis on the appendicular system.

 See the [Phenoscape website](https://phenoscape.org/) for more details